mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Sequencing of State Changes {#sequencing}

-Each Commit message is premised on a given starting state, indicated by the `epoch` field of the enclosing MLSContent.
+Each Commit message is premised on a given starting state, indicated by the `epoch` field of the enclosing GroupContent.
 If the changes implied by a Commit message are made starting from a different state, the results will be incorrect.